Tomás Granitto: Club career

-Granitto played college soccer at Florida Gulf Coast University, before signing with El Salvadorian club CD Luis Ángel Firpo in 2013.
+Granitto played college soccer at Florida Gulf Coast University, before signing with Salvadoran club CD Luis Ángel Firpo in 2013.

 After leaving Firpo, Granitto spent time with the reserve team of FC Dallas, before joining North American Soccer League side FC Edmonton on November 12, 2014.

 On March 4, 2016, Granitto signed with USL side the Swope Park Rangers.

 Granitto joined USL side Portland Timbers 2 in March 2017.
 In February 2018, he joined Miami United for the 2018 NPSL season.

 On 4 February 2021, Granitto returned to El Salvador, joining FAS on a one-year contract.
 On 6 December 2021, after losing in the playoffs against Chalatenango, he announced that he would be leaving the club at the end of his contract.

 On 8 September 2022, he joined Primera División rival, Águila.

 On 28 December 2022, Granitto joined All Boys in the Argentine second division.
 After his short stint at All Boys, he returned to Águila in El Salvador.